EPCCed/eidf-docs/docs/services/s3/getting-started.md

 The new bucket will be empty.

 !!!
-Note "Bucket ownership within the EIDF S3 Service"
+Info "Bucket ownership within the EIDF S3 Service"

     Within the EIDF S3 Service, buckets are owned by the S3 account associated with the access key used to create the bucket.